Susensio/magic-bang.nvim/README.md

 If a file extension is present, the pluggin works automatically.
 A manual user command is provided `:Bang [<ext>]` with an optional extension argument, usefull when editing previously created files or source files without extension.
 ```
--- Try to set shebang based on extension
+-- Try to set shebang based on extension, or insert default shebang
 :Bang

 -- Force specific shebang by declaring extension